mie-lab/bike_lane_optimization/README.md

 This repository implements various baseline algorithms for splitting into car and bike lane graph.
 It contains the following files:

 * `random_graph.py`: Functions for generating random networks.
 In order to make them more similar to real-world street networks, the edges are samples with a probability inversly proportional to the distance between the nodes.
 This ensures that streets rather connect nearby nodes.
-* Folder optimize: This folder contains the linear program formulation and related code
+* Folder `optimize`: This folder contains the linear program formulation and related code
 * `metrics.py`: Metrics for evaluating a given network (can be directed or undirected).
 So far, closeness and all-pairs shortest path distances are implemented.
-TODO: add travel time, accessibility, etc
 * `iterative_algorithms.py`: The baseline algorithms that I implemented so far.
 Algorithms have varying levels of complexity, ranging from simply extracting a minimal spanning tree as the bike network to optimizing according to the betweenness centrality.
 * `rl_env.py`: At some point I wanted to train a reinforcemnt learning agent to improve bike networks.
 This is only the environment that could be used for that (the RL agent is not implemented yet).